 Eddie Moore, accomplished pianist, composer, music director and bandleader, is Jazz Music’s champion and rising stars.
-Born in Los Angeles, California, Eddie was a musical prodigy.
+Raised in Houston Texas, Eddie was a musical prodigy.
 He began playing the piano at age four and mastered the violin and percussion by the time he reached his teens.
 As a result he was recognized for his talent and won numerous competitions at the state and local level while in public school.

 Influenced by Miles Davis, A Tribe Called Quest,, Earth Wind and Fire, Frank Zappa and the study of western classical music, he developed his own unique style of expression.
 In 2004 his music pursuit lead him to Texas Southern University, in Houston, TX, where his musical focus and course of study become Jazz.
 This deeply rooted interest served as a launching pad for his future success.
 While at TSU he had the opportunity to work with music greats such as Kirk Whalum, Andre Haywood, Horace Young and soul artist, Ayah that lead him to perform at Texas music festivsal SXSW.
 He recorded an album and performed extensively with rock/fusion band Neon Collars that opened for Erykah Badu, Mos Def, Bilal, and the Robert Glasper Experiment.

 In search for his family roots and a deeper knowledge of the Jazz tradition he moved to Kansas City, MO and began working on his Masters in Jazz studies at the Conservatory of Music and Dance at the University of Missouri.
 During this period Eddie shared the stage with Roy Hargrove, Joe Chambers, Maurice Brown and Kansas City legends Bobby Watson, Logan Richardson, Pam Watson and Lonnie McFadden.